-Equity finance can be a very effective way for innovative firms to secure the cash they need.
-But what exactly is equity finance – and could it be right for your business?
+Equity financing can be an effective way for innovative firms to secure the cash they need.
+But what exactly is equity finance, and could it be right for your business?

-Equity finance involves selling part of your business to an investor, in exchange for capital.
-The investor buys a share in the business, on the basis that they believe they will make a return on their money in the future.
+Equity financing is a way of raising capital for your business.
+You sell part of your business to an investor, in the form of shares.
+The equity investor usually takes on ownership of part of the business, and hopes that they will make a return on their money in the future.

 Generally, equity finance arrangements see the investor taking on ownership of part of the business.
 But different deals can have very different terms.
 For example, some equity investors take on a share of the control of the business, while others simply receive a portion of the profits.

 Debt financing involves taking out a loan and paying it back with interest, while equity financing involves raising money by selling shares in your business.

 Equity finance is distinct from a loan in a number of important ways.
 Primarily, you will not normally have to make interest payments on share capital.
 Instead, the investor makes money through dividends or by selling on their shares at a later date.
 You should also understand that an equity finance deal may well require you to give up some of your control of your business, while a loan agreement generally will not.

 One of the main advantages of equity financing is that, unlike a loan, you don’t have to keep up with repayments.
 When someone makes an investment in your business, they take on the risk, and they accept that they probably won’t get their money back if the business does badly.
 Investors only see a return on their investment if the business is successful.

 Another important advantage is that investors can help your business grow.
 They have a vested interest in your business doing well, and they will often bring valuable skills and experience to the organisation.
 And as your business grows, equity investors may be willing to provide more capital.

 Disadvantages of equity financing